jurevans/wasm-wallet/README.md

 # WASM Wallet

-This project is intended to be a browser-extension front-end to [rust-wallet](https://github.com/rust-bitcoin/rust-wallet), which will run in WebAssembly.
-See the [notes](#notes) below regarding issues with using `rust-wallet` along with `wasm-bindgen`.
+This project is intended to be a browser-extension front-end (TypeScript, React) to [rust-wallet](https://github.com/rust-bitcoin/rust-wallet), which will run in WebAssembly.
+See the [notes](#notes) below regarding some issues using `rust-wallet` in conjunction with `wasm-bindgen`.
+The client (browser extension popup and options pages) communicate with the WASM via a service-worker, with the port being shared to components via the context API. _This is very much a work in progress!_

+At some point it would be nice to see a cross-browser version of the extension, and if nothing else, additional versions of the Chrome extension for other browsers if cross-compatibility is too much of a headache.

-**NOTE** This is absolutely not for any production use cases at this time.
+**NOTE** This is absolutely _not_ for any production use cases at this time.

 ## Chrome extension